 6. Welder dress

-Sometimes they only need a light polish or pickle to remove undesirable colour.
-Their TIGht uniform and attractive pattern always look stunning and eye-catching.
+Sometimes they only need a light polish or pickle to remove undesirable colors.
+Their TIG uniform and attractive pattern always look stunning and eye-catching.

 In MIG welding, the welds are much heavier and bulky.
 Besides this, the formation of spatter is also high in MIG welding.
 There is a lot of struggle needed to handle the spatter and form an elegant finish weld.